 - When is it?
 The 4-week online course will begin the week of April 26, 2021.
 We plan to spend about eight hours total together—some in shared time together, but mostly asynchronous. 💻🤝

 - What can I expect?
-We'll dive deep into the design choices of all three stages of any hands-on STEAM workshop: before, during, and after.
-With peers nationwide, you'll develop your facilitation practice and leave feeling prepared to offer patrons PLIX activities—and other creative learning activities of your own design. 🎈👾
+We'll learn about and discuss seven principles of facilitating creative learning.
+With peers nationwide, you'll develop your own facilitation practice and leave feeling prepared to host PLIX activities or other creative learning activities of your own design. 🎈👾

 - Why should I participate?
 Librarians are increasingly asked to lead educational programs with emerging technologies.
 At PLIX, we feel it’s important not just to get new tools into the hands of patrons, but to cultivate a learning environment where they can experiment and create with technology. 🧠💃